nrwl/nx/docs/external-generated/packages/powerpack-owners/documents/overview.md

 The `@nx/powerpack-owners` plugin extends the CODEOWNERS functionality to allow you to define code ownership based on projects in addition to the standard file-based definitions.
 It leverages the [`nx sync`](/concepts/sync-generators) command to compile `owners` configuration settings from `nx.json` and project configuration files into valid CODEOWNERS files for [GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners), [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/set-up-and-use-code-owners/) or [GitLab](https://docs.gitlab.com/ee/user/project/codeowners/).

-With this plugin, you can specify code ownership using the same project glob syntax as [`nx run-many`](/nx-api/nx/documents/run-many#examples).
+With this plugin, you can specify code ownership using the same project matcher syntax as [`nx run-many`](/nx-api/nx/documents/run-many#examples).
 This allows you to easily define rules for multiple projects that may not be located in the same directory.
 Also, the CODEOWNERS rules will not need to be revisited if a project location is changed or a new project is added.

 {% callout title="This plugin requires an active Nx Powerpack license" %}
 In order to use `@nx/powerpack-owners`, you need to have an active Powerpack license.
 If you don't have a license or it has expired, the syncing process will stop working and you'll need to manually maintain your CODEOWNERS file.